-When breast cancer is known to run in families, there are precautions that can be taken to minimize individual risk of getting it.
+When breast cancer is known to run in families, there are precautions that can be taken to minimize the individual risk of getting it.
 The findings of a recent study from the National Institute of Environmental Health Sciences (NIEHS) indicate the kind of job a girl has during her teen and young adult years can make a difference.
-Young women who have jobs that involve exposure to organic solvents, chemicals that dissolve other substances, before their first full-term pregnancy are at increased risk of developing hormone receptor-positive breast cancer if it runs in the family.
+Young women who have jobs that involve exposure to organic solvents, chemicals that dissolve other substances, before their first full-term pregnancy are at an increased risk for developing hormone receptor-positive breast cancer if it runs in the family.

 Dr. Christine C. Ekenga, a postdoctoral fellow in the NIEHS epidemiology department, led the study of breast cancer and on-the-job (OTJ) exposure to solvents.
 The NIEHS is a branch of the National Institutes of Health.

 According to Ekenga, “The time between puberty and before first birth is an important period of development when the breast may be more vulnerable to chemical exposures.”
 Her study “identified several occupations where solvent exposure was associated with an elevated risk for breast cancer.”

 Ekenga and her research team turned to the Sister Study, an NIEHS study led by Dale P. Sandler.
 The Sister Study focused on 50,884 women who had a sister diagnosed with breast cancer.
 The 50,884 women in the study did not have breast cancer when they enrolled in the study between 2003 and 2009.